VirtuallyCreative/ollie-ui/docs/page4/page4-2.md

 Surge assumes that your app is just static `.html`, `.javascript`, and `.css` files.
 Surge only supports static files.
 But the upside is extreme simplicity.
 You don't have to punch a hole in your firewall to expose your work.
 Instead you can quickly move your static files up to their public web server.

-Surge publishes your static files to their service and then serves them at a public url.
-The process for getting started really couldn't be simpler.
-First you install Surge globally and then you type surge in your project directory.
-Now, the first time you run Surge you will be prompted to provide an email and password on the command line.
-Otherwise it will list your existing login and confirm the path that you'd like to serve.
-When you hit enter to accept a randomly generated url, it will upload your app and expose it on the url listed.
-Easy as that.

 If you want to use Surge as a more permanent host, you can even use your own domain name.
 So with that approach, Surge becomes an easy way to do automated deployments via the command line - something covered in the Production Deployment section.

 ## Browsersync